bluebrown/mdhero/README.md

 ### Browser

-If the `-browser` flag is set, the HTML output will be opened in the default browser.
-This is only available in HTML mode.
+If the `-browser` flag is set, the generated HTML file is opened in the browser.
+If `-html` is not explicitly set alongside, HTML output is assumed, but the generated file path defaults to os temporary directory, instead of following the source file name.

 The browser is opened on a best effort basis, and may not work on all platforms.
 If the browser fails to open, the HTML file will still be created, and can be opened manually.